-What Is an Accredited Investor?
+- What Is an Accredited Investor?

 Banks, partnerships, corporations, nonprofits, trusts and other entities can also be accredited investors.
 Entities can qualify as accredited investors if:

-- OR all of the entity’s equity owners are accredited investors
+- All of the entity’s equity owners are accredited investors

-Find Out: The Best Online Stock Brokers
+Find Out: The Best Online Stockbrokers

 Learn: The Best Investment Brokers

-If you wish to purchase securities from a company or private fund, such as a hedge fund or venture capital fund, without the transaction being registered with the SEC, you will need to be an accredited investor.
+If you want to purchase securities from a company or private funds, such as a hedge fund or venture capital fund, without the transaction being registered with the SEC, you must be an accredited investor.